 - Crop factor affects the angle of view as it relates to another format, not the actual focal length.
 (XXmm in “full frame” terms, etc) We’ll call it the Equivalent Angle of View (EAOV).
 Also referred to as Equivalent Field of View (EFOV).

-- Crop factor affects the relative depth of field at any given aperture compared to a different format (ie: full frame provides shallower DOF at f/1.4 than it does on a micro4/3 camera, etc) only when we take into consideration “framing” to match the relative framing of a different format at the same focal length (smaller the sensor, deeper the depth of field at a given focal length when framed as it would be with how a focal length “looks” on a larger format necessitating more distance between subject and camera to achieve the same framing, but shallower DOF if shot at that same focal length from a fixed location by comparison).
+- Crop factor affects the relative depth of field at any given aperture compared to a different format (ie: full frame provides shallower DOF at f/1.4 than it does on a micro4/3 camera, etc) only when we take into consideration “framing” to match the relative framing of a different format at the same focal length (smaller the sensor, deeper the depth of field at a given focal length when framed as it would be with how a focal length “looks” on a larger format necessitating more distance between subject and camera to achieve the same framing.

 Much of the conversation, or debate, revolves around the perceived ability, or inability to achieve shallow depth of field enabling a separation of subject and background elements (see bokeh, etc), or conversely enabling a deeper depth of field at larger apertures to enable a greater ability to capture a full scene in focus with faster shutter speeds for say, handholding (see street shooting, landscape, etc).